TheArchitect123/KmpEssentials/README.md

 ```
 ## Setup for Android

-In your Activity's **onCreate** add the below to initialize the framework.<br/>
+In your Activity's **onCreate** add the below to initialize the framework.<br/><br/>
-**NEW: KmpEssentials for Android now uses Lifecycle Observers at the Application Layer.
+**NEW:<br/> KmpEssentials for Android now uses Lifecycle Observers at the Application Layer.
 So it's enough even for multi application architecture based apps to register only onCreate**
 ```sh
  override onCreate(savedInstanceBundle: Bundle?) {
      KmpAndroid.initializeApp(this) {